-The process of developing a Leadership Point of View (LPOV) is easier than you might think because it comes from your own beliefs and experiences regarding leadership.

-Ken Blanchard and his wife helped me develop my LPOV and I want to help you develop yours.
-To craft your LPOV you need to answer seven questions.
-These answers will generate more questions and will require a great deal of thought and reflection but in the end will yield your unique LPOV.
+The process of developing a Leadership Point of View (LPOV) is easier than you might think because it comes from your own beliefs and experience about leadership.
+Ken Blanchard and his wife, Margie, helped me develop my LPOV and I want to help you develop yours.
+To craft your LPOV you will need to answer seven key questions.
+The answers to these questions will generate more questions and will require a great deal of thought and reflection but in the end will yield your unique LPOV.